 Admission and Free Exhibits at the Fleischmann Planetarium

 Admission to the Planetarium Exhibit Hall and science store is free.
 Exhibits are changed on a periodic basis, but there is always something interesting.
-Exhibits In Perspective include Meteorites - Rocks from Space, Perceptual Relativity, large models of Earth and the Moon, the International Space Station, and a Foucault Pendulum demonstrating the Earth's rotation.
+Exhibits In Perspective include the Sierra Range, large models of Earth and the Moon, the International Space Station, and the Gravity Well black-hole simulator.
+Meteorites - Rocks from Space includes the Quinn Canyon meteorite, a half ton meteorite found in Nevada in 1908.
 The Planetarium's lower level includes the Art/Space Gallery of artwork with some type of astronomy theme, NASA featured projects, Amazing Space, and View Space (also called the Hubble Gallery), a program of news and research findings from the Space Telescope Science Institute in Baltimore, Maryland.

-Here are the feature films and star shows playing from January 11 through March 21, 2013.
+Here are the feature films and star shows playing from November 9, 2013 through January 12, 2014.
 To confirm that movies and shows are on schedule, call the showtime hotline at (775) 784-4811.
 Discounts may be available for admission to the second show in a daily double feature.
 Call the Fleishmann Planetarium at (775) 784-4812 for details.

 Showtimes - Fridays and Saturdays at 8 p.m.

-Telescope Viewing at the MacLean Observatory - The Fleischmann Planetarium now hosts free telescope viewing every Friday after dark (weather permitting) at the MacLean Observatory on the UNR Redfield Campus, assisted by the Astronomical Society of Nevada.
-The MacLean Observatory on UNR's Redfield Campus, 18600 Wedge Parkway in south Reno, off the Mount Rose Highway.
+Weekly Star Party at the MacLean Observatory - The Fleischmann Planetarium hosts free telescope viewing every Friday after dark (weather permitting) at the MacLean Observatory on the UNR Redfield Campus.
+The MacLean Observatory is on UNR's Redfield Campus, 18600 Wedge Parkway in south Reno, off the Mount Rose Highway.
 Call (775) 784-4812 before coming for the current status and more information.
-Parking is free at the Redfield Campus.
+Admission and parking are free at the Redfield Campus.

 How to Get to the Fleischmann Planetarium and Science Center